Project-DA-FANH/dafanh_website/content/fellowship.md

 **THIS IS NOT AN ELIGIBILITY LIST.
 OTHER MAJORS & INTERESTS ARE ENCOURAGED TO APPLY**.
 Search [data-enabled careers at USDA](https://www.usajobs.gov/Search/Results?d=AG&k=data&wma=15509).

-If you are unsure if your major or career interest qualifies please email fanh.analytics@gmail.com.
+If you are unsure if your major or career interest qualifies please email <fanh.analytics@gmail.com>.

+### Further Details on Citizenship requirement

+For purposes of applicant citizenship, USDA-NIFA follows the U.S. Customs and Immigration Service (USCIS) definitions, unless otherwise stated in the RFA.
+U.S. citizens are individuals born in the United States, Puerto Rico, Guam, Northern Mariana Islands, and U.S. Virgin Islands, (persons born in American Samoa, or Swains Island are generally considered nationals of the United States);foreign-born children, under age 18, residing in the United States with their birth or adoptive parents, at least one of whom is a U.S. citizen by birth or naturalization; and individuals granted citizenship status by USCIS.
+The term “national of the United States” means a person who, though not a citizen of the United States, owes permanent allegiance to the United States (for example, persons born in American Samoa or Swains Island).